 In 2015, the property manager for a bank headquarters in Atlanta needed to update the look and feel of the building, with special attention to metal surfaces throughout the facility.

 However, the cost of replacing so many elevator doors, entryways and other assets could easily get out of hand.

-That’s when the manager turned to Mid America Metals for an innovative metal refinishing system that gave all of the outdated metal a whole new look — without having to replace a single asset.
+That’s when the manager turned to Mid America Specialty Services for an innovative metal refinishing system that gave all of the outdated metal a whole new look — without having to replace a single asset.

 A special metal oxidizing process was implemented to create a rustic-looking patina, which adds richness and character to the look of bronze or brass and enhances the overall aesthetic appeal of a building.

 How Metal Oxidation Works

 Oxidation is a process that occurs naturally in metals like bronze or brass that hasn’t been polished or treated with a protective lacquer coating.
 It gives the metal a patina, as opposed to the shiny appearance of non-oxidized brass or bronze.

 In the case of the Atlanta bank, the entire metal refinishing process took 10 months to complete, and involved refinishing 27 elevator cabs and entrances, 3 main building entrances, all support beams, panels throughout the main lobby and all associated hardware.